 - The Authentication Function (e.g. AUSF/AAA) provide authentication for AIoT devices.
 The Authentication Function may be located in the serving network or in the 3rd party.

 - The NEF is responsible to authorize the AF request as legacy and support the new scenario of AIoT, i.e. authorize the AIoT operation request from the AF.

+6.4.1.4.2 User Plane of UE reader

+Figure 6.4.1.4.2-1 An example of reference architecture for discovering UE reader via control plane and AIoT device related data delivery via UE reader user plane

 6.4.1.5 Protocol Stack

+Both the App layer and the AIoT layer are beyond the AIoT AS layer and belongs to non-access layer.

+- The App layer are used to transmit the information between the AIoT device and the Server.

+- The AIoT layer is used to transmit the information between the AIoT device and UE reader / CN.

 Figure 6.4.1.5-1: protocol stack example for Topology1

-Figure 6.4.1.5-2: protocol stack example for Topology2
+Figure 6.4.1.5-2: protocol stack example-A for Topology2

 Both the App layer and the AIoT layer are beyond the AIoT AS layer and belongs to non-access layer.